 - No Fluff: Words like "passionate," "collaborative," and "synergy" are banned.
 Use "built," "deployed," "saved," and "engineered."

 Doing this right now?
-If you are still waiting on a response, check our guide on Tesla Interview Response Times to see where you sit in the queue.
+If you are still waiting on a response, check our guide on Tesla Interview Response Times to see where you sit in the queue, or explore our Big Tech Interview Cooldown Periods 2026 if things don't go your way.